exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 ### Theory 2

 This theory will be used as overnight until 1e350 $\tau$ where it will not be touched until after ee14k.
-See our earlier guide for an overview for [theory 2](/guides/theories-1-4/#theory-2-25s-6k).
+See our earlier guide for an overview for [Theory 2](/guides/theories-1-4/#theory-2-25s-6k).

 ### Theory 3

-See our earlier guide for an overview for [theory 3](/guides/theories-1-4/#theory-3-30s-7k).
+See our earlier guide for an overview for [Theory 3](/guides/theories-1-4/#theory-3-30s-7k).

 ### Theory 4

-See our earlier guide for an overview for [theory 4](/guides/theories-1-4/#theory-4-35s-8k).
+See our earlier guide for an overview for [Theory 4](/guides/theories-1-4/#theory-4-35s-8k).

 ### Theory 5 (40σ / 9k)